bachya/simplisafe-python/docs/websocket.rst

 * ``sensor_not_responding``
 * ``sensor_restored``

-If you should come across an event type that the helper does not know about (and see a logger warning about it), please open an issue at https://github.com/bachya/simplisafe-python/issues.
+If you should come across an event type that the library does not know about (and see a logger warning about it), please open an issue at https://github.com/bachya/simplisafe-python/issues.